Tool to solve countdown numbers games automatically, e.g. to find a given number by performing operations on other numbers.

 1 / 5 = 0.2; 5 - 0.2 = 4.8; 5 x 4.8 = 24

 The N-Numbers solver uses original rules but with any quantity of numbers.
 Given result is not the easiest one, a random one.
-Calculation can be very long, billions of iterations, and if there is no answer, it will never end.
+The computation time can explode (billions of iterations) and, if no solution exists, the search never ends.

 There are three main types of algorithms for solving this number game: